hpwit/artnetesp32v2/README.md

 ## artnetesp32v2 new version of the artnetesp32 library
 Here is a new take on the artnet library the code is still in its infancy.
 The inspiration is the new aSyncUDP and the new udp_bind technique available in the new espressif core.

-The code is quite not that clean yet but I can drive 35 unvierses at 40+ fps with less than 1% loss.
+The code is quite not that clean yet but I can drive 35 unvierses at 40 fps with less than 1% loss.
+The tests doen with my testing tool seems to show 80 universes @30+ fps is not an issue either

 This version philosphy is a bit different than the ArtnetESP32 library.
 There is a concept of subArtnets which are the recipients of the universes .
 The main class is a listener that will 'forward' the universe to subArtnet.